Chapter 1 - Detective Sergeant Allison Rane

 “Just don’t have me do anything that would force me to get recycled in the program.
 The practical assessments are about to start and I don’t want to have to go through them again.”

 “Don’t worry.
 I’ll have you whipped into shape in no time.”

 “I’m already in shape, Sarge.
 I need to be ready for whatever they throw at me.
 Some of the tests look pretty extreme.”

 “They are.
 I helped design them.
 They want to weed out the ones who aren’t fully committed.
 Don’t worry, you’ll do just fine.
 I’ll see to that.”

-Yes, he’ll put me through a course of training that’ll make what the Navy SEALs go through look like a picnic!
+Yes, he’ll put me through a private course of training that’ll make what the Navy SEALs go through look like a picnic!
 Well, if that’s what it takes.
 I want to make the team.
 I knew it would be rough.
 I’ll rise to the challenge.
-And when it’s over, I’ll probably collapse into a quivering mass of jelly.
+And when it’s over, I’ll probably collapse into a quivering mass of jelly for a week.

 “I’ve been working on the PFQ part.
 I’ve got my pull-ups up to thirty.
 Since you’ve had me do ten billion pushups since we started training, I’m sure I’ve got that one down pat.”

 “Good.
 Starting tomorrow, everything you do is going to be in full tactical gear.
 The SRT PFQ requires you to perform everything in full gear, so you need to be ready for it.
-The obstacle course can be a bitch if you haven’t trained for it in full gear.”
+The obstacle course can be a bitch if you haven’t trained for it with a full load on your back.”

 I was expecting that.
 I’ve seen our guys train.
 A full tactical gear load is a lot of weight to carry.
 I’ll manage, but I want to go through it a few times so it won’t come as a surprise to me when it’s time for the real thing.
 For any grueling test, preparation is everything, right?